 ACADEMIC AFFAIRS

 Directory: Academic Affairs

-The Chief Academic Officer and Dean of Faculty has final authority in academic matters pertaining to students enrolled at Georgia Military College.
-The Chief Academic Officer is located on the Milledgeville campus.
+The Senior Vice President, Chief Academic Officer and Dean of Faculty has final authority in academic matters pertaining to students enrolled at Georgia Military College.
+The Chief Academic Officer is located on the Main Campus.